zogzog/cubicweb/doc/book/devrepo/repo/hooks.rst

 In our example the base `__select__` is augmented with an `is_instance` selector matching the desired entity type.

-The `events` tuple is used specify that our hook should be called before the entity is added or updated.
+The `events` tuple is used to specify that our hook should be called before the entity is added or updated.

 Then in the hook's `__call__` method, we: